 Survival.
 The following sections shall survive the termination or expiration of this Agreement for any reason: 1, 2.7, 2.12 (for sixty (60) days after expiration or termination of the Agreement), 5, 6, 7, 8.4, 8.5, 8.6, 8.7, 9, 10, and any payment obligations incurred prior to the expiration or termination of this Agreement.

 Effect of Termination.
-Upon expiration or termination of this Agreement, IBC shall cease all use of the Services, and shall promptly return all copies of the User Guide to ADILAS or else destroy those copies and provide assurances (signed by an officer of IBC) to ADILAS that it has done so.
-ADILAS shall not directly or indirectly solicit any Customer that was using the Services for a period of thirty days (30) after termination.
+Upon expiration or termination of this Agreement, IBC shall cease all use of the Services, or else destroy those copies and provide assurances (signed by an officer of IBC) to ADILAS that it has done so.
+If termination is effected as a result of clause 8.2 (a) for License Fees or 8.2 (b), then ADILAS shall have the right to directly solicit any Customer that was using the Service.
+If termination was effected as a result of 8.2(c) then, ADILAS shall not directly or indirectly solicit any Customer that was using the Services for a period of 36 months after termination.

 Rights upon Termination.
 Termination is not an exclusive remedy and is in addition to other rights or remedies that may be available.
 Upon any termination for cause by IBC, ADILAS shall refund IBC any prepaid Fees covering the remainder of the term of all subscriptions after the effective date of termination.
 Upon any termination for cause by ADILAS, IBC shall pay any unpaid Fees covering the remainder of the term of all Order Forms after the effective date of termination.
 In no event shall any expiration or termination relieve IBC of the obligation to pay any Fees payable to ADILAS for the period prior to the effective date of termination.
 If this Agreement is not terminated for a breach by IBC and if each of the parties is amenable to such an arrangement, then for any Customers to whom IBC has sold subscriptions for the Services during the Term, ADILAS will continue to provide Services for such Customers for the remainder of their then-current subscription period (as of the effective date of termination of expiration of this Agreement) subject to payment of the

 applicable fees for such Customers and subject to IBC’s continued compliance with the terms and conditions of this Agreement, which shall continue in respect to such Customers.
 In the interest of absolute clarity on this, it is agreed between both the parties that if the Agreement is not terminated for a breach by IBC and if each of the parties is amenable to such an arrangement, then once the IBC has sold a subscription for the Services to a Customer during the Term, ongoing revenue for the remaining term of such Customer’s subscription (as of the effective date of termination of expiration of this Agreement) will continue to be shared as per the clauses in this Agreement and both parties shall continue to provide services to such Customer in the manner prescribed in this Agreement for the remainder of such subscription term.